 - All-purpose Flour - Regular all-purpose flour is fine for this pastry base.

-- Icing Sugar - Icing sugar dissolves into your dough much more easily than regular sugar would and makes for a nice easy pastry dough.
+- Powdered Sugar - This will dissolve into your dough much more easily than regular sugar and makes for a nice easy pastry dough.

 - Salt - Don't skip the salt!
-It really compliments the chocolate flavour.
+It really compliments the chocolate flavor.

 How to Prepare the Chocolate Custard

-The chocolate custard for this flan starts off like any other custard recipe.
+The chocolate custard for this Parisian flan starts off like any other custard (pastry cream) recipe.

 - Add the cornflour and salt and whisk everything together until it is smooth and there are no more lumps of cornflour.
-Set aside while you prepare the milk and cream.
+Set aside.

 - In a medium saucepan, heat the milk and cream on medium heat.

-- PRO TIP: If you are confident with your cooking/pot juggling abilities, you can pour from the saucepan in a slow, steady stream with one hand and whisk with the other hand.
-But if this sounds too tricky then it's absolutely not neccessary, just add the milk bit by bit and whisk in between.
+If you are confident with your cooking/pot juggling abilities, you can pour from the saucepan in a slow, steady stream with one hand and whisk with the other hand.
+But if this sounds too tricky then it's absolutely not necessary, just add the milk bit by bit and whisk in between

-- Once all the milk is incorporated into the eggs, add the whole lot back into the saucepan and turn the stovetop down to a medium-low heat.
+- Once all the milk is incorporated into the eggs, add the whole mixture back into the saucepan and turn the stovetop down to medium-low heat.
 Whisk CONSTANTLY as your custard thickens.
-And I mean constantly, don't stop and start, just keep going - switch hands if you have to - but you want this to be smooth and we definitely don't want scrambled eggs in our chocolate flan!

 - You'll feel the custard starting to thicken after a minute or two.
-You'll know it is ready when you can coat the back of a spoon and run your finger through it, and it will leave a trail on the spoon (see picture below).
+You'll know it is ready when you can coat the back of a spoon and run your finger through it, and it will leave a trail on the spoon.

 - Now for the chocolate part!
-Once the custard has reached this stage, remove it from the heat and add in your chocolate.
-Chop the chocolate into small pieces first to make it easier to melt.
+Once the custard has reached this stage, remove it from the heat and add in your chocolate, and whisk until totally incorporated and smooth.

-- Whisk until everything is incorporated and smooth and then transfer into a separate bowl to cool down.
-Cover with plastic wrap which touches the surface of the chocolate custard - this will prevent it from forming a skin.
-Let cool for about two hours or at least until lukewarm in temperature.
+- Transfer to a separate bowl to cool, cover with plastic wrap (touching the surface of the chocolate custard).
+Let cool for 1-2 hours or at least until lukewarm in temperature.

-Tip: If you do end up with a few lumps in your custard while it is thickening, it's okay, you don't have to start again - just pass the creme patisserie through a sieve before adding the chocolate!
+If you do end up with a few lumps in your custard while it is thickening, it's okay, you don't have to start again - just pass the custard through a sieve before adding the chocolate!

 How to Make the Chocolate Pastry Base